microsoft/Windows-AppConsult-PWALab/Manual/README.md

 6. Open again Chrome on the Contoso Dashboard website.
 In case you need it, remember that the URL of the local server is **http://127.0.0.1:5050**
 7. Press again F12 and open the developer tools.
 Move again to the **Application** tab.
 8. Expand the **Cache** section: you should see a cache with the same name you have defined in the JavaScript code, which is **pwabuilder-offline**.
 On the right, you will see all the content that has been cached.
-9. Notice how, despite you have visited only the main page of the websites, also other pages have been cached:
+9. Notice how, despite you have visited only the main page of the website (**index.html**), also other pages have been cached:

     ![](cacheall.png)